Efficient and Effective Deep Multi-view Subspace Clustering: Notations and Related Work

-Nevertheless, the solution of $\boldsymbol{S}$ is equivalent to the weights of a fully connected layer, shown in Figure \ref{fig2}(a).
+In the above framework, the solution of $\boldsymbol{S}$ is parameterized to the weights of a self-expression learning layer, as shown in Fig. \ref{fig2}(a).
 This requires putting the entire sample set into one batch for training at a time.
-Hence, the coefficient matrix available in memory has a quadratic size ($n\times n$) with the number of samples, which is computationally prohibitive and not specific to large-scale data clustering scenarios.
+Hence, the coefficient matrix available in memory has a quadratic size ($n\times n$) with sample numbers, which is computationally prohibitive and not specific to large-scale data clustering scenarios.

-\subsection{Large-scale Multi-View Subspace Clustering}
+\subsection{Large-scale Multi-view Subspace Clustering}

-To alleviate both high time and memory costs, multifarious large-scale MVC methods build upon matrix factorization \cite{Liu2021OnepassMC, Guo2022ScalableOM, Wan2023AutoweightedMC} or anchor graph strategies \cite{KangZZSHX20, Li2020MultiviewCA, Zhang2023CenterCG, Wang2021FastPM} are proposed.
-The anchor selection strategy, which samples a subset of representative points as anchors to approximate the entire data distribution, and performs self-expressiveness for the anchors, has proven to be a useful and suitable option for large-scale datasets\cite{Zhang2023CenterCG}.
-LMVSC\cite{KangZZSHX20} first extends the anchor-based approach to the MVSC scenario, compressing the training of the model to linear time.
-Subsequently, SMVSC\cite{Sun2021ScalableMS} jointly integrates anchor learning and subspace learning into a unified framework, resulting in linear order complexity for large-scale datasets.
-FPMVS-CAG\cite{Wang2021FastPM} offers a parameter-free multi-view subspace clustering framework with the aid of consensus anchors, which scales well for large datasets.
+To alleviate high time and memory costs, multifarious large-scale MVC methods built upon matrix factorization \cite{Liu2021OnepassMC, Wan2023AutoweightedMC} or anchor graph strategies \cite{KangZZSHX20, Li2020MultiviewCA, Wang2021FastPM} are proposed.
+The anchor selection strategy has proven to be a useful and suitable option for handling large-scale datasets\cite{Zhang2023CenterCG}.
+It samples a set of representative points as anchors to approximate the entire data distribution, and then performs self-expression for anchors.
+LMVSC\cite{KangZZSHX20} first extends the anchor-based approach to MVSC scenarios, compressing the training of the model to linear time.
+Subsequently, SMVSC\cite{Sun2021ScalableMS} jointly integrates anchor learning and subspace learning into a unified framework, resulting in linear order complexity for large-scale data.
+FPMVS-CAG\cite{Wang2021FastPM} offers a parameter-free multi-view subspace clustering framework with the aid of consensus anchors and scales well for large datasets.
 EOMSC-CA\cite{Liu2022EfficientOM} proposed a unified framework with optimizing anchor selection and subspace graph construction jointly.